Skip to main content

 • Waze can assist with unknowns, like heavy traffic or road closures.

-• Even if using a GPS enabled device/app, map out your trip.
+• Even if using a GPS-enabled device/app, map out your trip.

 Stay Connected

 • Consider a portable MiFi wireless router.
+Of course, most cellphones do a great job today.

 Useful Apps